logo

 Storyboards are an excellent creative writing technique to help writers prepare narratives, either with a brief story outlining the plot diagram (or in this case, the ‘plot’ of your essay), or with an extended illustration of the story, broken into ‘frames’ (or in your case, into paragraphs).

-Though it does not need to be long, you should still create a basic outline which includes; the introduction/the thesis, the main points you want to discuss, followed by the conclusion that draws it all together and summarises an answer to the thesis.
+Though it does not need to be long, you should still create a basic outline which includes; the introduction/the thesis, and the main points you want to discuss, followed by the conclusion that draws it all together and summarizes an answer to the thesis.
 Remember to include any evidence you may need to use to back up your points.
 Ultimately, as long as it’s clear and makes sense to you, it doesn’t matter how you go about creating your essay outline.

 Use a combination of different sentence starters and structures to keep your writing fresh and interesting.
 Good flow is critical to making your essay easy to read – so check this too as you’re editing through your writing.
 You want to create a fine balance between using new sentence starters and making your essay difficult to read.